Grassroots conservative groups are credited with helping kill the last immigration reform effort in 2007.

 The main complaints are that the border security goals in the legislation aren't strict enough and that the path to legalization is too broad.

-The president of the union representing USCIS employees, Kenneth Palinkas, explained why they're opposing the immigration bill in a statement
+The president of the union representing USCIS employees, Kenneth Palinkas, explained why they're opposing the immigration bill in a statement released on Monday:

 "The attitude of USCIS management is not that the Agency serves the American public or the laws of the United States, or public safety and national security, but instead that the agency serves illegal aliens and the attorneys which represent them," he wrote.
 "While we believe in treating all people with respect, we are concerned that this agency tasked with such a vital security mission is too greatly influenced by special interest groups-to the point that it no longer properly performs its mission."